bucketeer-io/bucketeer-docs/docs/experimentation/goals.md

 import CenteredImg from '@site/src/components/centered-img/CenteredImg';

-The goal feature in the Bucketeer system is designed to facilitate the organization and analysis of experiments.
-Goals serve as a means to group end-users' data based on specific behaviors you intend to monitor.
-However, the main objective of using goals is to track the user journey.
-By defining goals, you can effectively measure user behaviors that are influenced by your feature flags within experiments.
-Goals play a pivotal role in both the creation and evaluation of experiments.
+Goals in Bucketeer are used to measure user behaviors and track the user journey within experiments.
+By defining goals, you can measure how your feature flags influence specific user actions, such as clicking a button, completing a purchase, or reaching a page.

+Goals are essential for both creating and evaluating experiments.

 ## Create a goal

-To create goals in Bucketeer, begin by accessing the dashboard.
-Once in the dashboard, navigate to the **Goals** tab, which provides an overview of all existing goals within the current environment.
+To create goals in Bucketeer, navigate to the **Goals** tab on the dashboard, which provides an overview of all existing goals within the current environment.

-Suppose you need to locate a particular goal.
-In that case, Bucketeer offers a search functionality that allows you to find goals based on their name, ID, or description.
-On the other hand, if you wish to create a new goal, you can click the **+ Add** button.

-To create a goal, you must fulfill the fields in the creation panel, which becomes visible after selecting **+ Add**.
-It's essential to provide the goal's ID, name, and description.
-You will use the goal's ID to report the end-users progress on your application.
-The image below presents an example of the creation panel.

 <CenteredImg
-  imgURL="img/feature-flags/goals/create-goal-v2.png"
-  alt="create goal example"
-  wSize="400px"
+  imgURL="img/experimentation/experiments/goal-list.png"
+  alt="List of goals in the dashboard" wSize="650px" borderWidth="1px"
+/>

+You can search for goals by name, ID, or description.
+To create a new goal, click the **+ New Goal** button.

+### Required Fields

+Provide the following information when creating a goal:

+- **Goal ID**: A unique identifier used to report user progress in your application
+- **Name**: A descriptive name for the goal
+- **Description**: Detailed explanation of what the goal measures and why

+<CenteredImg
+  imgURL="img/experimentation/experiments/goal-create.png"
+  alt="Goal creation form"
+  wSize="450px"
   borderWidth="1px"
 />